marlonbarrios/detroit/README.md

 ## How to Use

-1. Visit the live app: [Concentric Hues](https://marlonbarrios.github.io/concentrichues/)
+1. Visit the live app: [CASA DETROIT 2026](https://marlonbarrios.github.io/concentrichues/)
 2. Click anywhere on the screen to start the visualization and music.
 3. Enjoy the evolving patterns of colors and shapes synchronized with the pulse of German techno.